Frequently Asked Questions

 You can find the nearest GUM clinic check if you can get free testing kits here: Find a Chlamydia Test.

-Chlamydia is treated with antibiotics.
+Chlamydia is treated with antibiotic tablets.
 The infection is usually cleared within 7 days.

-After taking, keep in mind that you can still pass on the infection for 7 days.
+After taking chlamydia antibiotic tablets, keep in mind that you can still pass on the infection for 7 days.
 Therefore, it’s advised to not have sex during this time or use condoms to reduce the risk of passing the infection to your partner.